Abhijitk10/auth-rbac-system/README.md

 ---

-## 📄 License

-This project is for educational purposes.

----

 ## 🙌 Author

 Built as a full-stack learning project demonstrating JWT authentication and role-based access control with Spring Boot and React.